andrewphm/slacker/README.md

 The four core components are:

-- #### StreamChat
+1. #### StreamChat

 StreamChat allows you to create a client instance with Stream and connect a user.
+When you call connectUser you Stream API creates a websocket connection.

 ```js
 import { StreamChat } from 'stream-chat';